-In Albania provisions on franchising have been introduced into the Civil Code.15 The provisions regulate both disclosure and the relationship between the parties, albeit in different detail.
-Thus, there is merely a general duty in pre-contractual negotiations for the parties to exchange information on matters of relevance to the business of the franchise, in particular when it is of relevance to their respective obligations,16 but the provisions that enter into the relationship between the parties inter alia consider the obligations of the franchisor,17 the duty of the franchisor to protect the rights that form part of the franchise from infringement by third parties, as well as to develop it and to support the franchisee in the carrying out of its obligations by providing instructions, information and updates.18 There is no provision that specifically deals with the obligations of the franchisee is entitled to compensation.
+In Albania provisions on franchising have been introduced into the Civil Code.
+The provisions regulate both disclosure and the relationship between the parties, albeit in different detail.
+Thus, there is merely a general duty in pre-contractual negotiations for the parties to exchange information on matters of relevance to the business of the franchise, in particular when it is of relevance to their respective obligations, the provisions that enter into the relationship between the parties inter alia consider the obligations of the franchisor, the duty of the franchisor to protect the rights that form part of the franchise from infringement by third parties, as well as to develop it and to support the franchisee in the carrying out of its obligations by providing instructions, information and updates.
+There is no provision that specifically deals with the obligations of the franchisee.
+Of interest, is the fact that the Code provides for a number of instances in which the franchisee is entitled to compensation.